Garlic Herb Prime Rib Roast Recipe

 I also make my homemade steak sauce, Copycat Peter Luger Sauce.
 You can also serve it with an au jus or cup of natural juices.
 Red wine gravy is also a good option, as are blue cheese crumbles.

-You can also top each slice with a compound butter, much like steak frites.
+You can also top each slice with a compound butter, much like French steak frites.
 Foodies love a good maitre d’hotel butter or truffle butter.

 sliced of flavored butter on a wood cutting board